 In 2016 Julia and Aurélie created the French fashion brand Soi Paris.
 A different, original brand, which dares to use color, offbeat prints, and beautiful materials.
 Julia who graduated from the Penninghen School of Art is the designer of the duo.
 She designs the prints and imagines the collections on the most qualitative materials: silk.
 Aurélie, who studied at HEC business school, is the rational one who thinks about strategy, organizes, and analyzes.
 Since the beginning, they have committed to offering an irreproachable quality around exceptional materials.
 They use fabrics of exclusively natural origin, ethically sourced, and sustainably produced in OEKO-TEX certified factories.

 Maison Labiche is a French fashion brand created in 2011 by a team of Parisians.
 It’s a clothing brand with a real personality!
 Indeed, the writing developed by Maison Labiche has now become its own distinct script of the brand.
 Now the brand offers to customize all its iconic products such as sailor shirts or sweatshirts, thanks to the atelier “Do You Own” online or in their boutique.

 Roseanna is a French ready-to-wear, accessories, and shoe brand based in Paris and founded by Anne-Fleur Broudehoux.
-The collections evolve constantly towards a complete wardrobe which symbolizes a free universe, without constraint and rooted in the present.
+The collections evolve constantly towards a complete wardrobe that symbolizes a free universe, without constraint and rooted in the present.
 The Roseanna girl cultivates her own style.
 Indeed, she has fun mixing corduroy and silk plumetis, or silk and tartan plaids.